 Miren’s eyes stung.
 “I’m not… that’s not what I mean!
 Who’s responsible for these stains?”

 She didn’t have another gown.
 They would have to delay the wedding so another could be made.
 What would Matthias think if she asked to put it off?
 That she didn’t want to marry him?
+Nothing could have been further from the truth.

 “Stains?”
 Sienna’s pinched brow never loosed.
 Her head tilted to the side.
 “I don’t see anything.”
 She looked at the undermaid.
 “Adelaide?”